jnozzi/cocoadev.com/SiteContent/General/TransparentNSViewDrawingWeirdness.markdown

-Currently i have a semitransparent [[NSView]] subclass which contains other custom [[NSView]]'s.
+Currently i have a semitransparent General/NSView subclass which contains other custom General/NSView's.
 The interior views draw properly the first time, but then when they are redrawn they have weird fully transparent sections around the curved corners.
-This also happens with a normal [[NSTextField]].
+This also happens with a normal General/NSTextField.

 Images of what the window looks like before and after the redraw:
 BEFORE: